phillbush/xprompt/README.md

 in dmenu:

 * Text selection (both via mouse or via Shift+Arrow).
+* Mouse support.
 * Configurable keybindings (via the `XPROMPTCTRL` environment variable).
 * History (via the `XPROMPTHISTFILE` and `XPROMPTHISTSIZE` environment variables).
-* Tab-completion with a dropdown list of items.
 * Contextual completion (the text to complete depends on what you have typed in).
 * File name completion (with `-f` option).
 * Each completion item can be followed by a description.
 * Configurable size and position (via X resources).
 * Configurable colors and fonts (via X resources).
+* Items on the dropdown list can have descriptions attached to them (just separate the item from its description with a tab).
+* The string that should be piped out into stdout can be hidden on the dropdown list (with `-d` option).
+* The position of the xprompt on the screen or on the parent window can be set with the `-g` and the `-G` options.

 ## Files